plotly/dash-core-components/README.md

 ### Linting and Testing

-Note: the integration test needs an extra selenium setup, please refer to [install section](https://dash.plot.ly/testing)
+Note: the integration test requires Selenium to be set up, please refer to [install section](https://dash.plot.ly/testing)

 You can run everything in one command by `npm run test`.
 There are also a list of test command available inside the `scripts` property of `package.json` file.